bayyangjie/Uber-Trips-Analysis/README.md

 * When inspecting the data types of the variables in the dataset, it was discovered that the date variables 'tpep_pickup_datetime' and 'tpep_dropoff_datetime' had incorrect 'object' datatype. and was converted into 'datetime64' data type.

-# Data Storage on Google Compute Engine (GCE)
+# Google Cloud Storage
-The csv dataset is loaded into GCE and stored there.
-An API connection will then be setup to connect to MAGE for executing the data pipeline codes.
+The csv dataset is loaded and stored on the Google Cloud Platform.

-# Data Pipeline creation with MAGE
+# MAGE - Data Pipeline

 ## MAGE - DATA LOADER block
-The csv data is extracted using the url generated in GCE and then converted into a dataframe.
+The csv data is extracted using the url generated in GCP and then converted into a dataframe.
+A HTTP GET request is used to fetch the dataset content using the cloud URL directory in GCP.

-The URL refers to the location of the uploaded CSV file in Google Cloud Platform.
+The CSV file is then converted into a file-like object (io.StringIO) to be pandas-readable which is then parsed into a DataFrame using pd.read_csv().

 ```mage
 @data_loader
 def load_data_from_api(*args, **kwargs):